-I bet once in a while you have this great article from a book or newspaper that you wanted to digitally archive it for personal use but you’re too lazy to type it word by word, and as usual OCR software that scans images and convert them to text are expensive, very expensive consider the fact that you’re going to use it once in a blue moon.
+MODI (Microsoft Office Document Imaging) was dropped in Office 2007, similar feature can be found in Microsoft OneNote.
+I bet once in a while you have this great article from a book or newspaper that you wanted to digitally archive it for personal use but you’re too lazy to type it word by word, and as usual OCR software that scans images and convert them to text are expensive, very expensive considering the fact that you’re going to use it once in a blue moon.

 |Mac OS X||✓||✓||✓|